Codevixens-Band-3-General-Project/Online-Bookstore-API-Team-12/README.md

 9. Manage Books

 - Use the appropriate endpoints to perform CRUD operations on books, such as creating, updating, deleting, and retrieving books by various criteria.
-- Ensure you have the necessary authorization roles to access specific endpoints.
+- Ensure that you have the required access rights to the required endpoints.
 - Admin privileges are required for certain operations(i.e Add, Update and Delete books).

 10. Shopping Cart